 The stretch with the most bang for your buck starts just above Kent Creek and ends at the parking area.
 To access this stretch drive to the end of the road paralleling Lion Creek where there is ample parking.
 Walk perpendicular to the road down to the creek and mark your take out (the creek gets ultra steep below here).
 After returning to your car grab your gear and walk about 1.5 miles up the road grade to where it crosses Lion Creek.
 Instead of crossing the creek, walk upstream on river right a short way to the top of a fun slide to begin the trip.
 Everything from here to the parking area take out has been run, being prudent and scouting thoroughly will go a long way towards increasing the enjoyment of a trip down this creek.
 Walking along the banks is generally easy on both sides of the stream.

-Trip Report at Into the
+Trip Report at Into the Outside.

 For a complete description see Montana Surf (if you can find a copy).

 The lower section of Lion Creek (putting in just under 2 miles above the lake) provides more class IV-V challenges, without the large granite cascades.

 Lat/longitude coords, especially of the putin, are a rough estimate.
 Get the guidebook and/or scout the run to explore.Guide Books

 Smith Creek is directly opposite the divide from Lion Creek and is a good proxy for what flows are doing on Lion Creek.